felixbillieres/Learn-MCP-Protocol/Learn/projet_24/INSTRUCTIONS.md

-# Instructions - Projet 24
+# Instructions - Project 24

-## Ta mission
+## Your mission

-Créer un serveur configurable pour différents transports.
+Create a server configurable for different transports.

-## Étapes
+## Steps

-1. **Configuration transport** : Permet de choisir entre HTTP et STDIO
+1. **Transport configuration**: Allows choosing between HTTP and STDIO

-2. **Optimisations** : Configurations spécifiques selon le transport
+2. **Optimizations**: Specific configurations according to transport

-3. **Détection automatique** : Détecte le transport utilisé
+3. **Automatic detection**: Detects the transport used